slavcp/spectato/README.md

 # spectato

 ### **THIS CLIENT IS MERELY FOR SPECTATING COMP MATCHES, YOU CANNOT PLAY THE GAME ON IT**
-you might also get ac flagged for using it im not good at this cheating shit so use an alt

 ## client features
  - resource swapper **(i meant for the client to be used with custom css; base styles are just what i stumbled upon when i smashed my keyboard)**